Shalva Natelashvili: Political career

-Controversies

 In November 2007, Natelashvili led the anti-governmental protest rallies and the demonstrations were forcefully dissolved.
 Natelashvili's house and the party were raided by special forces and searched.
 The party leader had to flee for several days while the prosecutor's office accused Natelashvili of state treason and organizing mass unrest.
-The government revoked all its allegations after the international community and the US ambassador to Georgia John F. Tefft intervened and cancelled the arrest warrant.
+The government revoked all its allegations after the international community and the US ambassador to Georgia, John F. Tefft, intervened and cancelled the arrest warrant.